Skip to content

 return summary_markdown

 Callable discoverability in skills follows the same rules as regular Natural functions.
-See Tutorial Section 3.
+See Natural blocks.

 Troubleshooting